Warm, dry, breezy weather to challenge fire crews in Arizona

 FLAGSTAFF, Ariz.
 (AP) — Fire crews battling a pair of wildfires in northern Arizona were expecting some growth Thursday because of warm, dry and breezy conditions.

 Both blazes were moving through grass, brush and pine trees on the northern outskirts of Flagstaff, a mountainous city that’s home to Northern Arizona University and the observatory where Pluto was discovered.
-It’s also a popular respite from the sweltering desert heat.
+It’s also a popular respite from the sweltering heat in the low deserts, including Phoenix.

-The larger fire has burned more than 38 square miles (100 square kilometers) and was 27% contained Thursday, down slightly from a day earlier because of burnout operations, fire information officer Mike Reichling said.
+The larger fire has burned more than 38 square miles (100 square kilometers), destroying one home and another structure.
+It was 27% contained Thursday, down slightly from a day earlier because of burnout operations, fire information officer Mike Reichling said.

+The blaze has overlapped some of the footprint of a wildfire that started on Easter Sunday and destroyed 30 homes and other structures while consuming about 30 square miles (78 square kilometers) of forest, chaparral and grassland.

-The smaller fire has burned more than 8 square miles (21 square kilometers) and was 11% contained.
+A smaller fire in northern Arizona has burned more than 8 square miles (21 square kilometers) and was 11% contained.

+Arizona Gov. Doug Ducey on Thursday declared a state of emergency because of the fires and allocated $200,000 to the state emergency management department to help respond and recover from the blazes.
+This allows the state forester and other agencies to provide other assistance as needed and provide disaster relief.

+“For a community still recovering from the path of the Tunnel Fire in April, this new blaze is a reminder for all Arizonans to be vigilant and safe this wildfire season,” Ducey said.

-The forecast calls for a chance of showers and thunderstorms starting Friday and throughout the weekend, which could help suppress the wildfires.
+The forecast in the Flagstaff area calls for a chance of showers and thunderstorms starting Friday and throughout the weekend, which could help suppress the wildfires.
 Flooding and dry lightning also are concerns.

 Some evacuation orders were still in place because of the wildfires, including for the Arizona Snowbowl ski resort.